Monte-Amador/rb101-foundations/lesson_6/assignments/08_assignment/notes/refactoring/refine_refactor.md

 - [ ] create heredoc for all visual separation elements like code blocks to inform the user what is happening.

-- [ ] Create main loop to keep score and only show the welcome message once.
+- [x] Create main loop to keep score and only show the welcome message once.
-- [ ] clear out puts in place of prompts
+- [x] clear out puts in place of prompts
-- [ ] if player busts, dealer's hand shouldn't be shown
+- [x] if player busts, dealer's hand shouldn't be shown
+- [x] More separation for Match Score, think of putting that into the same header display.
+In fact, perhaps we pass an argument like the prompt works into the header display.
+That would alleviate the need for manually customizing the header everytime and create some consistency too.
+- [ ] Add closing message
+- [ ] Add basic rules?
+- [x] BUG: if dealer busts, all cards should be displayed with total
+- [x] BUG: display_banner method seems to be returning an extra line
+- [x]  Cleaned up display by adding display_banner method that takes the input and creates a visual block to inform user what is happening.
+- [ ] change last message verification to exit game entirely
+- [ ] input validation